SimVenture - Prepare for Oshkosh using your Flight Simulator

 Flight Simulator Enthusiasts

-You may notice the air traffic controllers for PilotEdge’s SimVenture Oshkosh event sound very much like those who actually work the real AirVenture.
+SimVenture’s controllers may sound very much like those who actually work the real AirVenture.
 That is because they are the actual controllers!
-PilotEdge is working closely with the National Air Traffic Controllers Association for this event.
-By having the actual air traffic controllers volunteer for PilotEdge’s SimVenture event, pilots are certain to have a true-to-life experience as they will hear the same fast paced ATC that has become so unique to Oshkosh.
+By having the actual air traffic controllers volunteer for SimVenture, pilots are certain to have a true-to-life experience as they will hear the same fast paced ATC that has become so unique to Oshkosh.

 Further Questions?

-Visit our Discord chat server or reach out to us on social media @pilotedgeatc
+Visit our Discord chat server, email kevin@pilotedge.net, or reach out to us on social media @pilotedgeatc.

 History of SimVenture